andreasabel/inCode/entry/purely-functional-typed-models-1.md

 Close enough for me!

-If we inspect the arrived-at parameters, we can see what makes the network tick:
+If we inspect the arrived-at parameters, we can peek into the neural network's
+brain:

 ``` {.haskell}
 ghci> trained